ETS-Android1/Chat-1/README.md

 you should be able to see your version of java installed, in case java is not installed in your pc install it using this link [java download](https://www.java.com/en/download/)

 ## Usage
-The Project is already build for you but in case you would like to build it follow these steps
+The Project is already build for you and apk file can be downloaded from Chat>app>build>outputs>apk>debug but in case you would like to build it follow these steps

 1) Open The Downloaded/Cloned Project In Your Terminal Window
 ```bash